 According to this new definition, Pournaras et al. reported only a 34.4 % complete remission after a median of 23 (range 12-75) months in 209 patients with type 2 diabetes who underwent bariatric surgery (40.6 % after gastric bypass, 26 % after sleeve gastrectomy and 7 % after AGB).
-These data indicate that an improved glycaemic control rather than remission could be expected after this type of surgery.18
+These data indicate that an improved glycemic control rather than remission could be expected after this type of surgery.18

-Until recently, no randomised trials were performed to evaluate whether glycaemic control improved more in patients undergoing bariatric surgery compared with intensive medical therapy.
+Until recently, no randomized trials were performed to evaluate whether glycemic control improved more in patients undergoing bariatric surgery compared with intensive medical therapy.

-In 2008, Dixon et al. published the first unblinded randomised controlled trial to compare laparoscopic gastric banding (LABG) versus a lifestyle and pharmacotherapy intervention in 60 obese patients (BMI 30-40 kg/m2) with recently diagnosed type 2 diabetes (< 2 years).
-Remission was defined by a HbA{1c} < 6.2 % and a fasting glucose level < 125 mg/dl in the absence of antidiabetic medication.
+In 2008, Dixon et al. published the first unblinded randomized controlled trial to compare laparoscopic gastric banding (LABG) versus a lifestyle and pharmacotherapy intervention in 60 obese patients (BMI 30-40 kg/m2) with recently diagnosed type 2 diabetes (<2 years).
+Remission was defined by a HbA{1c} <6.2 % and a fasting glucose level <125 mg/dl in the absence of antidiabetic medication.
 At 2-year follow-up, 73 % of the patients in the surgical group achieved remission of type 2 diabetes versus 13 % of the patients in the conventional therapy group.
 Remission of type 2 diabetes was related to weight loss and lower baseline HbA{1c} levels.19

-Recently, two other randomised trials comparing the effect of pharmacological therapy versus surgical interventions on glycaemic control were published.
-Schauer et al. randomised 150 obese type 2 diabetes patients with an average HbA{1c} of 9.2 \pm 1.5 % to medical therapy alone versus medical therapy plus RYGB or sleeve gastrectomy.
-The primary endpoint (HbA{1c} \leq 6.0 % after one year) was achieved in 42 % of the gastric bypass group and 37 % of the sleeve-gastrectomy group versus 12 % of the medical-therapy group.20 Very recently, the results of 2-year follow-up of 60 patients of the initial study were published.
-At 24 months, the proportion of patients with $HbA{1c} \le 6.0$ % decreased in the sleeve gastrectomy group from 26 % to 11 % but persisted in the RYBG group (from 44 % to 33 %).
+Recently, two other randomized trials comparing the effect of pharmacologic therapy versus surgical interventions on glycemic control were published.
+Schauer et al. randomized 150 obese patients with type 2 diabetes with an average HbA{1c} of 9.2 \pm 1.5 % to medical therapy alone versus medical therapy plus RYGB or sleeve gastrectomy.
+The primary endpoint (HbA1c ≤6.0 % after 1 year) was achieved in 42 % of the gastric bypass group and 37 % of the sleeve-gastrectomy group versus 12 % of the medical-therapy group.20 Recently, the results of 2-year follow-up of 60 patients of the initial study were published.
+At 24 months, the proportion of patients with HbA{1c} \leq 6.0 % decreased in the sleeve gastrectomy group from 26 % to 11 % but persisted in the RYBG group (from 44 % to 33 %).
 Despite similar weight loss, the absolute reduction in percent truncal fat was greater in gastric bypass versus sleeve gastrectomy group.
-In gastric bypass patients, normal glucose tolerance and pancreatic B-cell function were restored in contrast with sleeve gastrectomy where insulin sensitivity was only partially restored and pancreatic B-cell function did not improve.21
+In gastric bypass patients, normal glucose tolerance and pancreatic ß-cell function were restored in contrast with sleeve gastrectomy where insulin sensitivity was only partially restored and pancreatic B-cell function did not improve.21

-In a second recent randomised trial involving 60 obese patients with a history of at least 5 years of diabetes, Mingrone et al. reported no diabetes remission at 2 years in the medical-therapy group versus 75 % in the gastric-bypass group and 95 % in the biliopancreatic diversion group.
-Diabetes remission was defined as a fasting glucose <100 mg/dl and HbA{1c} < 6.5 % while taking no antidiabetic medications.22
+In a second recent randomized trial involving 60 obese patients with a history of at least 5 years of diabetes, Mingrone et al. reported no diabetes remission at 2 years in the medical-therapy group versus 75 % in the gastric-bypass group and 95 % in the biliopancreatic diversion group.
+Diabetes remission was defined as a fasting glucose <100 mg/dl and HbA{1c} <6.5 % while taking no antidiabetic medications.22 in diabetes prevention.
+There was an incidence rate of developing type 2 diabetes of 6.8 cases per 1,000 person-years in the bariatric surgery group compared with 28.4 cases per 1,000 person-years in the control group.
+The greatest reduction in risk for incident diabetes was seen in those with higher fasting glucose at baseline.23

-All three studies are too small and the duration of follow-up is to short to draw conclusions on long-term efficacy of bariatric surgery on diabetes related morbidity and mortality compared with conventional medical therapy.
+All three studies are too small and the duration of follow-up is too short to draw conclusions on long-term efficacy of bariatric surgery on diabetes-related morbidity and mortality compared with conventional medical therapy.

-Recent results from the SOS, a large prospective non-randomised intervention trial, indicate that bariatric surgery also may be effective in diabetes prevention.
-There was an incidence rate of developing type 2 diabetes of 6.8 cases per 1,000 person-years in the bariatric surgery
+Recent results from the SOS, a large prospective nonrandomized intervention trial, indicate that bariatric surgery also may be effective